jacquetpi/scroogevm/README.md

 ```
 NB: input and output_folder variable may be adapted to run others traces

-Post-analysis ( a jupyter notebook is pre-installed in our requirements):
+To analyse the results, launch the notebook (a jupyter notebook is pre-installed in our requirements)
+Post-analysis :
 ```bash
 jupyter notebook
 ```
-Select ScroogeVM analysis.ipynb and execute all cells
+Select ScroogeVM analysis.ipynb and execute all cells sequentially

 ## Online mode

 More components are needed to evaluate metrics on an online configuration.